Bruce-zc/hugo-academic-website/content/authors/admin/_index.md

     url: https://www.sustech.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning, computer vision and AI for science.
+bio: My research interests include machine learning, computer vision and AI for physical science.

 # Interests to show in About widget
 interests: